andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:
 __________________________________________________________________________

-- Python : assignment vs. mutation
+- Python : assignment vs. mutation, duck typing
 - deep focus on memory leaks
 - deeper focus on C, manual memory management, the need for it, problems with over-abstraction, etc.
 __________________________________________________________________________